Christoph Croisé, Sherniyaz Mussakhan / YES Chamber Orchestra

 The planning for this concert was a bit short-term.
 I only learned about this when my concert schedule was full already.
 At least, I was familiar with the main works (Mozart and Haydn).
 The one that I didn’t know (Vivaldi) was very short.
 So, I agreed to “give it a listen”.
 This concert was one of two serving as trials for the artists, for an upcoming recording of the Haydn cello concertos.

 This is a formation of young musicians.
 Here’s what their Facebook profile states:

-Chamber orchestra “Young Eurasian Soloists” (YES) was established in May 2015, in ￼Switzerland. ￼Young, professional musicians, winners of many international competitions were invited to ￼take part in this chamber orchestra.
-Musicians in “Young Eurasian Soloists” are coming from ten different countries from Asia and Europe, that gives us the possibility to bring and mix different schools and musical traditions in one rich ensemble.
+The Chamber orchestra “Young Eurasian Soloists” (YES) was established in May 2015, in Switzerland.
+Young, professional musicians, winners of many international competitions were invited to take part in this chamber orchestra.
+Musicians in “Young Eurasian Soloists” are coming from ten different countries in Asia and Europe.
+That gives us the possibility to bring and mix different schools and musical traditions in one rich ensemble.